Free People Shopping Feature

 Quick Info Access

-Modal pop-ups are favored over page redirects, offering fast access to essential details (price, size, availability) and add-to-cart functionality without leaving the image view.
+Modal pop-ups provide essential details (price, size, availability) and add-to-cart functionality without leaving the view.

 External Inspiration